midhunshyam/Postgraduate-Project-B/README.md

 ## Overview

 This project implements a two‑stage fine‑tuning pipeline for clinical note classification using Bio_ClinicalBERT and a downstream sequence classifier.
-I:
+We:

 1. **Preprocess** the MIMIC‑III clinical notes.
 2. **Pre‑train** Bio_ClinicalBERT on a larger dataset (44 k samples).